 The City of Vancouver currently has a hotel shortage; by giving patients an adequate place to stay while visiting for medical purposes, hotel space would open up for true tourists.

 Holding events in the City of Vancouver such as FIFA World Cup (2026), Taylor Swift, Beyonce, etc. jeopardizes the already limited space in Vancouver hotels of which patients are relying on.
-I believe the City has a responsibility they have to identify here.

 Furthermore, the City stripped patients of Airbnb options to deter individuals from using local real estate as an income opportunity relating to rentals for out-of-towners.
 Patients must now rely strictly on hotels because of the regulations put in place regarding short-term rentals.